Incubate

 What the programme involves

-Incubate is a 12-month programme of monthly peer-facilitated sessions.
+Incubate is an 8-month programme of monthly peer-facilitated sessions.
 These are structured and led by CRIPtic, but participants will be expected to prepare and present from their own experience and expertise at most sessions.
-Incubate invests in individual leaders – so even if you’re leading an organisation, the same person is expected to come each time.
+Incubate invests in individual leaders – even if you’re leading an organisation made up of a team of people, the same person is expected to attend each session.

 Payment

 As a mentoring and development scheme, this programme is not paid.
-It is free to attend and CRIPtic will cover the access costs associated with joining the programme.
+It is free to attend and CRIPtic will cover access costs associated with joining the online programme sessions as required, e.g. a notetaker, BSL interpreters, etc.

 More information

-Please read our FAQs, which contain more information about the programme and what we’re looking for.
+You can also read our FAQs here, which contain more information about the programmes and what we’re looking for.

 Apply to become a Incubate member